JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 Harmonic mean of precision and recall.

 Let's see how these metrics wit some helper functions from FARM over a simple example.

+# Quick Notes:

+QA models are reading comprehension models, which needs to understand the context, question to identify the span(extractive qa) answers in context or geneate answers(long from qa) answers based on context, grounded in context.

+In general QA models can be classified based on the domain:
+    * If it's for a single product, less documents to retrive.
+This is called Narrow QA
+    * If it's for all kinds of products(amazon,flipkart), more documents to retrieve.
+This is called Open QA.

+Based on machine learning problem:
+    * Span classification - Extrative QA
+    * Text generation - Long form QA

+Community QA belongs to both of these.

+There are few benchmark datasets for QA models.
+They are:
+    1. NQ by google
+    2. SQUAD 1.1
+    3. SQUAS 2.0

+*QA system:*

+The QA models require context and question to predict results.

+Query comes from user, where does the context comes from?
+This should be from our corpus.

+*Is it okay to use the entire corpus as context:*
+    If it's like 5 documents then it's fine.
+What if we've thousands or millions of documents?

+    Using all of them and feeding it to model, the prediction will take a long time.
+Will the user be patient enough for such a long time?
+NO, so we need a retriever system to retrieve documents or articles or web pages from our corpus based on the user query.

+    The retrieval can be based on metadata filtering like:
+        1. domain
+        2. product
+        3. keywords

+    Or based on semantic similarity of query with context.
+This can be built using a retriever model.
+Check the semantic representations, similarity scores between queries and context before this approach.
+This is our vector store or document store to retrieve documents based on the query.

+    There are different types of retrievrs available.

+*Data EDA:*

+* visualize the dataset
+* understand how context, question, answer, span is defined
+* Explore how many context starts with regular question words like what, how, when etc?
+To get an idea of the data
+* Explore the tokenized input length

+*Modelling:*

+Output of a extractive qa model:

+* The last layer of extractive qa model[tinyroberta, minilm from deepset] is linear layer with two logits.
+This is fit into QuestionAnsweringOutput class and returned.
+* In a way this is also like a token classification task.
+But here we are classifying span tokens.
+* We've logits for start and end span tokens based on hidden states.
+This spans the length of input tokens.
+* logits_length == input_tokens_length

+* After getting the start and end logits, we can do a simple argmax to get the span tokens positions.
+This heuristic approach has some disadvantages:
+    1. This doesn't verify if the spans are coming in question itself
+    2. If end spand comes before start span
+    3. If the answer is grounded in context or not

+All these limitations are handled in `question-answering` pipeline.

+We can fine-tune a model and use the pipeline for these sophistications or write them ourselves.

+* visualize span logits for a few samples for getting an intution